SoySauceZhu/COMP201/docs/Lecture4.md

 ## Types of requirements

 ### Levels
 - User requirements.
-You're really natural language and diagrams of services, Sometimes provide the operational constraints.
-Written for customers to interpretation.
+Using natural language and diagrams of services, Sometimes provide the operational constraints.
+Written for customers to negotiating.
 - System requirements.
-Structure document setting out detail description of the system services.
+Structured document setting out detail description of the system services.
 Written as a contract between client and contractor.
 - Software specification, Describe the software design or implementation.
 Written for developers
     - i.e. NLP texts should be defined in UNICODE string.
 Using hash table to import code efficiency...

+**Note**

+- specification focuses on the services provided
+- General do not specify particular language to implement, he started focus on behaviour and the interfaces
+- the specification needs to be detailed enough, because:
+    - it will act as a base for the testing

 ### Functional and non-functional
 - Functional requirement is The statement of services that the system should provide, How the system should react to some impact, And what should be behave in particular situation